CMSgov/bluebutton-site-static/_posts/2018-10-24-Install-a-Ruby-on-Rails-Client-App.md

 ```

 When you build the docker image for the first time it will run through an 8 step build
 process.
-This can take a about 5 minutes.
+This can take about 5 minutes.
 Time to make a cup of tea...

 The process will be complete when you see messages that look something like this: